rosacatala/actor-crypto-career-scraper/README.md

-### Indeed Scraper
+### crypto-careers Scraper

-Indeed Scraper is an [Apify actor](https://apify.com/actors) for extracting data about work positions from [Indeed.com](https://www.indeed.com/).
+crypto-careers Scraper is an [Apify actor](https://apify.com/actors) for extracting data about work positions from [crypto-careers.com](https://www.crypto-careers.com/).
 It allows you to extract information about all positions on this website.
 It is build on top of [Apify SDK](https://sdk.apify.com/) and you can run it both on [Apify platform](https://my.apify.com) and locally.

 - [Input](#input)
 - [Output](#output)